 5. No-Bake Oatmeal Bites - This is another recipe that I have been making weekly for a long long time, and they just never get old.
 Made with simple things like honey, peanut butter, oats, and a few other things, I always seem to have what I need to make them in the house.
 They taste a whole lot like a cookie but are loaded with nutritious fats, fiber, and carbs to fuel the rest of your afternoon.
 We love these!
 You can get the recipes for these (peanut butter chocolate and I added chia seeds) plus 7 other no-bake oatmeal bite recipes in this post.

 ENJOY!
-With a little store-bought goodness mixed in with homemade treats, you’ll have a week’s works of snacks made in less than 20 minutes!
-You can’t beat that.
+With a little store-bought goodness mixed in with homemade treats, you'll have a week's worth of Easy After School Snacks made in less than 20 minutes!
+You can't beat that.
 I hope this is helpful to you other busy moms out there.
 Happy after school snacking, from my kitchen to yours, and thank you for supporting the brands that help to make Bless this Mess possible.